Please check the webpage CHORE RESOURCES FIRST for Federal or State programs you may also be eligible for!

 Website: https:// /bit.ly/3PJhelp

-The Roof Replacement Program offers roof replacements for income eligible residents.
-There is a waitlist for this
+The Roof Replacement Program offers roof replacements for income-eligible residents.
+There is a waitlist for

 &

-Through this program, eligible work is assigned to an OCED-approved, licensed contractor.
-There is no immediate
+this program, eligible work is assigned to an OCED-approved, licensed contractor.
+There is no immediate cost

-cost to the homeowner for these repairs, but the cost of the project will result in a 0% interest lien that will run with the property until the house is sold.
-There are no payments required until the time of sale or change in ownership.
+ship.
 This property lien is gradually forgiven over a 30-year period following the completion of the rehabilitation work.
-If the owner resides in the property for the full 30-year period, the lien will be completely forgiven & no payment will
+If the owner resides in the property for the full 30-year period, the lien will be completely forgiven and no payment will be required.

 AND